krdarrah/trigBoard_docs/docs/homeassistant.rst

 .. note::
 	If you've followed the guides above and already have a trigBoard displaying a state change, then you're good to go and can proceed to the next step, but this will show how to setup a trigBoard that is already in service and if you only want to expand it's features to now activate a light with Home Assistant

 In this case, I have a trigBoard already sending push notifications per :ref:`The Cellular Backed Setup using TCP <CellularBattery>` so I really didn't want to modify any of my push messages or other parameters.
-This is no problem and easy enough to just enable MQTT.
+This is no problem and easy enough to just enable MQTT.  **NOTE** you still need to make sure you have the Mosquitto Broker working within Home Assistant, so make sure to follow guides above on setting up Home Assistant with the Broker.

 | 1 - Launch the Configurator
 | 2 - Set your WiFi Settings, then Save and Connect